Albatross (instrumental): Legacy

 One of the earliest uses of the tune was on the soundtrack for the Rainer Werner Fassbinder sci-fi virtual reality film World on a Wire (1973).
 It was featured (along with "Jigsaw Puzzle Blues") in 1979's Rock 'n' Roll High School.
 Mick Fleetwood told Rolling Stone magazine that it was also used by the BBC on a wildlife program before it was a hit.
 The piece was also used as the background music to Marks & Spencer's 2005 advertising campaign.
 The song was used again by Marks & Spencer in 2019.

 In March 2005, Q magazine placed "Albatross" at number 37 in its list of the "100 Greatest Guitar Tracks".

-John Lennon was thought to be inspired by 'Albatross' to write the Beatles' song "Sun King" from their 1969 Abbey Road album.